KerrMcCall/Big-Data/2162940_Big_Data_ML_Pipeline.md

 The second iteration was a deeper CNN with Dropout which made improvements based on the first model's limitations.

 ##### Model Building
-The second model added another convolutional layer and dropout regularisation, which was to help reduce overfitting.
+The second model added another convolutional layer and dropout regularisation, which was implemented to help reduce overfitting.

 ```python
 model_2 = Sequential([